Mianaviatte/Mianaviatte/README.md

 • Python 3.7
 • Ruby 3.1
 • Ruby on Rails 7.0.3
-• Devise, Rspec & other gems
+• Devise, RSpec & other gems
 • HTML5 and CSS3
 • Bootstrap v5
 • PostgreSQL 10/14 for SQL